 There is no greater devastation to a family than when a mother or child suffers from a birth injury.
 When this tragedy occurs, parents will ask themselves why this happened and what caused this condition.
 Many times a birth injury or defect is unavoidable - all professional standards of care were followed by the doctor and healthcare professionals.
 However, there are occasions when a birth injury is preventable and may be the result of medical malpractice or medical error.
-If you have doubts about a birth injury, you should contact a Moody Law attorney, serving Lakeland, Winter Haven, Polk County, and other Central Florida areas.
+If you have doubts about a birth injury, you should contact a Moody Law attorney, serving serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City.
 A birth defect lawyer can evaluate your case to determine if malpractice occurred.

 Common Birth Injuries

 Common birth injuries incurred during the birthing process include:

 - Brain Injury

 These disorders are often permanent and require a lifetime of expensive medical care and treatment.
 At Moody Law, our attorneys have experience representing families who have children who have suffered injuries resulting from a birth injury or defect.
 Attorney Dan Moody has made claims for families with injured children.